needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 - [Runtime Swap](ex-runtime-swap.md)

 ## Animated Swap
-This sample demonstrates how to use Sprite Swap to create a reusable Animation Clip for animations that include both Sprite swapping and [deformation](SpriteSkin.md) of the Sprites.
-Note that the following example requires the [PSD Importer](https://docs.unity3d.com/Packages/com.unity.2d.psdimporter@latest) to be installed.
+This sample demonstrates how to use Sprite Swap to create a reusable Animation Clip for animations that include both Sprite swapping and [deformation](SpriteSkin.md) of the Sprites. **Note:** Install the [PSD Importer](https://docs.unity3d.com/Packages/com.unity.2d.psdimporter@latest) package to use this sample.

 Open the Scene file `1 Animated Swap.unity` to see the sample in action.

 ![](images/2D-animation-samples-spriteswap-animated1.png)<br/>Initial frame with the hands in thumbs-up position.

-This sample builds on the reusable Animation Clip example from the [Flipbook Animation Swap](#flipbook-animation-swap) sample.
 This sample uses two different source files located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprites`.
 The Assets used are:

 - `dialog.psb`
 - `dialog gray.psb`